world-direct/k8s-setup/readme.md

 NOTE: Because write-access to /etc/hosts needs root permissions, you can't just simply redirect the output to /etc/hosts.
 I used a temporary file, with a move
 operation: `./k8s-setup generate hostsfile --merge > /tmp/hosts && sudo mv /tmp/hosts /etc/hosts`
+First you should run the generator before running the provisioner, because it needs a 'apiserver' host.
+After provisioning is done, run it again, so that the ingress hosts are included.

 ### Production Deployment